• Skip to primary navigation

 • Egg - for egg-washing

-And that’s it.
-This is all you need to make vol-au-vent cases.
+And that's it.
+This is all you need to make these little puff pastry cases.

 Note - If you have bought a brick of puff pastry that needs to be rolled, place the puff pastry on a floured board.
 Using a rolling pin, roll it out into a rectangular shape, roughly 24cm x 36 cm.